carousel/coffee-patterns/README.md

-Classical Object-oriented design patterns, implemeted in Javascript - using Coffeescript.
+Classical object-oriented design patterns, implemented in Javascript - using Coffeescript.